DevOpsStyle/ARM_Templates/README.md

 After the deploy the IT Administrator can found the Computer Object in the specified OU:

 <img src="https://i.ibb.co/GWjGRrv/computer.jpg" alt="Post Deployment" title="Post Deployment">

+P.S.
+In case you have some open point... yes I called the VM "OldVM".